Archive for October, 2011

 There is also an Apocalypse of pseudo-Methodius, from the 7th century, with which we are not concerned here.

-Sadly the GCS volume is not online.
-But in 1891 Bonwetsch did a Methodius von Olympus.
-1. Schriften volume, which contains much the same material.
-This may be found here: http://books.google.co.uk/books?id=Xk2kRtuaC1AC&oe=UTF-8&redir_esc=y or here http://books.google.co.uk/books?id=BJAKAQAAMAAJ.
+Bonwetsch’s study on the theology of Methodius is online here.
+In 1891 Bonwetsch did a Methodius von Olympus.
+1. Schriften volume, which contains much the same material as the GCS edition.
+This may be found here or here.
 The latter copy is better quality, I think.

-I can find no trace that the Old Slavonic text has been published at all, which seems remarkable to me, as this alone preserves most of his works.
+I can find no trace that the Old Slavonic text has been published at all, which seems remarkable to me, as this alone preserves much of his work.
 This consists of a Corpus Methodianum of the 11th century, evidently translated from Greek but no longer extant in that language.
 The existence of the Old Slavonic first became known via Cardinal Pitra in 1883.
+However two manuscripts are online now, and Mikhail Chub published translations of a few.
+The preface to his translation I have made into English here, and it includes links to the manuscripts.

 October 27th, 2011 by Roger Pearse